Fast-FoundationStereo: Real-Time Zero-Shot Stereo Matching: Introduction

 To address this critical gap, we propose Fast-FoundationStereo (Fig.~\ref{fig:intro}), a novel stereo matching approach for both strong zero-shot generalization and real-time inference.
 Unlike existing real-time methods which sacrifice the rich architectural capacity and typically designed and trained from scratch, our work builds upon the powerful yet computationally intensive FoundationStereo~\cite{wen2025foundationstereo}.
 Addressing its three main components (feature extraction, cost filtering, and disparity refinement), our divide-and-conquer acceleration strategy takes into account the unique properties of each.
 First, knowledge distillation is leveraged to compress the computationally expensive hybrid feature backbone into a single, efficient student backbone that retains the rich monocular and stereo priors.
 Second, the intensive cost filtering network is divided into blocks, numerous candidate blocks are trained via distillation, and combinatorial search automatically discovers a family of effective architectures under varying latency budgets.
 Third, structured pruning is applied to the refinement module, guided by a recurrent dependency graph to identify and remove redundancy, followed by retraining to recover performance.
 Finally, training is supplemented with a large-scale (1.4M pairs) dataset of in-the-wild stereo images, curated via an automatic pseudo-labeling pipeline.

 Our contributions can be summarized as follows: \begin{myitem} \item We present Fast-FoundationStereo, a novel stereo matching architecture that achieves both strong zero-shot generalization and real-time inference, with varying accuracy-speed trade-off (Fig.~\ref{fig:introplot}).
 Our method significantly outperforms other real-time models by a large margin across multiple public datasets, and even outperforms several recent strongly generalizable models. \item We present several novelties to address the computational bottleneck of common components adopted in modern stereo matching models, while inheriting the strengths from the teacher model.
-Our divide-and-conquer strategy includes: (1) distillation from hybrid monocular and stereo priors, (2) cost filtering via efficient blockwise architecture search, and (3) iterative refinement via structured pruning. \item To harness the large diversity, internet-scale abundance and unique realism from in-the-wild stereo images, we propose an automatic pseudo-labeling pipeline to supplement synthetic training data for knowledge distillation. \end{myitem} Our code, models and pseudo-labels will be released upon acceptance.
+Our divide-and-conquer strategy includes: (1) distillation from hybrid monocular and stereo priors, (2) cost filtering via efficient blockwise architecture search, and (3) iterative refinement via structured pruning. \item To harness the large diversity, internet-scale abundance and unique realism from in-the-wild stereo images, we propose an automatic pseudo-labeling pipeline to supplement synthetic training data for knowledge distillation. \end{myitem}